supaglue-labs/supaglue/docs/versioned_docs/version-0.1.x/concepts.md

 1. The object type to sync from Salesforce (Contact/Lead/Account/Opportunity)
 2. How often it should sync
-3. Where it should deliver the records
+3. Where it should deliver the records (Webhook or Postgres)
 4. How field mappings between Salesforce and the developer's application should work (i.e. which fields are exposed, how they are displayed, and their default field mappings)
 5. Other operational configurations around retries, fetch strategies, and more